Development of professional competencies: levels, methods and models. Definition of competencies

 - BUSINESS DEVELOPMENT

-Competency clusters are usually given names like these so that the competency model is understood by all employees.
+Competency clusters are usually given names similar to these to ensure that the competency model is understood by all employees.

-"Working with information includes all sorts of forms of information, methods of collecting and analyzing information necessary for making effective decisions - current, operational and prospective."
+“Working with information includes all kinds of forms of information, methods of collecting and analyzing information necessary for making effective decisions - current, operational and future.”

-A competency model is a term for a complete set of competencies (with or without levels) and behavioral indicators.
-Models may contain detailed descriptions of the standards of behavior for a particular department's personnel or standards of action leading to the achievement of specific goals, but may also include basic standards of behavior designed to fully describe a business structure or activity aimed at achieving a set of diverse corporate goals.
-The set of details included in the description of a competency model depends on the intended practical application of a particular model.
+A competency model is a term for a complete set of competencies (with or without levels) and behavior indicators.
+Models may contain detailed descriptions of the standards of behavior of personnel in a particular department or standards of actions leading to the achievement of specific goals, but may also include basic standards of behavior developed to fully describe the business structure or activities aimed at achieving a set of diverse corporate goals.
+The detail included in the description of a competency model depends on the intended practical application of a particular model.

-The number of competencies in the models of recent years has decreased.
-Once upon a time, models were common that included 30 or more different standards; models containing no more than 20 competencies are now common, and sometimes as few as eight.
+The number of competencies in models in recent years has decreased.
+Models that included 30 or more different standards were once common; Models containing no more than 20 competencies are now common, and sometimes only eight.
 Many users consider a set of competencies from 8 to 12 standards in one model to be optimal.

-But models with a large set of competencies are still found.
-This is because some firms try to cover all the information needed for all occasions and for all roles, including detailed descriptions of tasks and performance and standards of employee behavior.
-The experience of recent years has shown that the most effective is the development of a general model of competencies - such as is given in our application, with an indication of how the general model can be used in practice.
+But models with a large set of competencies still exist.
+This is because some firms try to cover all the information needed for all situations and roles, including detailed descriptions of tasks and performance and standards of behavior for employees.
+The experience of recent years has shown that the most effective is the development of a general model of competencies - such as is given in our Application, with an indication of how to use the general model in practice.

 The more competencies a model contains, the more difficult it is to apply.
-Experts believe that it is difficult to identify specific competencies in an overly detailed model, since the differences between individual competencies in such a model can be subtly small.
+Experts believe that in an overly detailed model it is difficult to identify specific competencies, since the differences between individual competencies in such a model can be subtly small.

-The General Financial Department developed a model that included a huge set of competencies in the Negotiation and Influence sections.
-During the assessment of personnel, the observers of the Assessment Center found it difficult to identify the standards of behavior necessary for the subject in such, for example, competence as achieving goals when working in a team.
-What ability is needed to work in a team - skillful negotiation or a strong influence on others?
+The General Finance Directorate developed a model that included a huge set of competencies in the Negotiation and Influence sections.
+During the personnel assessment, the Assessment Center observers found it difficult to identify the standards of behavior required by the subject in such competence as, for example, achieving goals when working in a team.
+What ability is needed to work in a team - skillful negotiation or strong influence on others?

-In addition, the documentation can turn into a very thick and uncomfortable tome.
-And the volume of documentation is usually inversely proportional to the number of people studying this documentation, that is: the more pages in a book, the less readers it has.
+In addition, the documentation can turn into a very thick and inconvenient tome.
+And the volume of documentation is usually inversely proportional to the number of people studying this documentation, that is: the more pages a book has, the fewer readers it has.

 Volume is very important

-A few years ago, a government agency developed a very complex competency model.
-The model contained about 60 competencies, each with five levels of difficulty.
-In addition, this model associated standards of behavior with tasks and work outcomes.
-This meant that each competency was illustrated with many examples (up to seven), in which different levels of competency were also considered.
-Users of this model found it nearly impossible to apply, and the 200-page reference document itself did not inspire any of the credibility that would have arisen if the developers had created the correct model.
+Several years ago, a government agency developed a very complex competency model.
+The model contained about 60 competencies, each with five levels of complexity.
+In addition, this model linked behavioral standards to task and performance outcomes.
+This meant that each competency was illustrated with many examples (up to seven), which also covered different levels of competency.
+Users of the model found it nearly impossible to apply, and the 200-page reference document itself did not inspire any of the confidence that would have been generated if the developers had created the correct model.

-The agency, realizing the mistake, reworked the model: it defined standards of behavior that are common to all roles in this organization.
+The agency, realizing the mistake, reworked the model: it defined standards of behavior that were common to all roles in the organization.
 The new model included only 12 competencies.
 Even the division of each competency into levels fit into a document of only 12 pages.
-Users found the new model to suit their needs, and the idea of returning to the original model never appealed to anyone.
+Users found the new model to suit their needs, but the idea of going back to the original model never appealed to anyone.

-If all competencies included in a model apply to all activities of a company or department, then such a model is often referred to as the “Basic Competency Model”.
+If all the competencies included in the model apply to all activities of a company or department, then the model is often called a “Core Competency Model.”

-The core model does not include competencies that differentiate the activities of the working groups for which this model is intended.
-The core competency model consists of competencies that cover standards of behavior that are common to all activities, or only standards for specific types of work in a particular organization.
-The standards of behavior included in the core model are indeed general, so there is more work to be done to apply these standards to specific activities.
-For example: in the Application there is a competence "Decision Making" (in the cluster "WORKING WITH INFORMATION").
-Standards of conduct of the first level of this competence:
+The core model does not include competencies that differentiate the performance of the work groups for which the model is intended.
+The core competency model consists of competencies that cover standards of behavior that are common to all activities or only standards for specific types of work in a particular organization.
+The behavioral standards included in the core model are truly general, so more work needs to be done to apply these standards to specific activities.
+For example: in the Application there is a competency “Decision Making” (in the cluster “WORKING WITH INFORMATION”).
+Standards of behavior of the first level of this competency:

-- Collects and uses all the information necessary for decision making.
+- Collects and uses all information necessary for decision making.

-- Regularly reviews and agrees on decision limits appropriate to his/her role.
+- Regularly reviews and agrees decision-making boundaries appropriate to their role.

-- Delegates decisions to others when it is appropriate to delegate the decision.
+- Delegates decisions to others when delegating a decision is appropriate.

-These are the general standards of conduct.
-But if the professional abilities of an employee are assessed in relation to a particular activity, then the standards of behavior are examples of this particular activity.
+These are the general standards of behavior.
+But if an employee’s professional abilities are assessed in relation to a specific activity, then the standards of behavior appear to be examples of precisely this activity.
 For an employee serving regular customers, personal standards of behavior may be as follows:

-- Obtains and uses information from the customer service database and from customer procedures instructions; if necessary, refers to colleagues when making decisions.
+- Receives and uses information from the customer service database and from instructions on procedures for working with customers; if necessary, consults colleagues when making decisions.

-- Does not make decisions that exceed the authority established by the administration.
+- Does not make decisions that exceed the powers established by the administration.

 Model example